CODE OF CIVIL PROCEDURE IN CHILE

 Exhausting all available legal remedies in a case might take up to six years from the filing date.

-In addition, the Chilean legal system allows for a unique process for certain cases that is quicker, speedier, has fewer stages or phases, and is based only on oral argument, accepting just the plaintiff's complaint and the defendant's reply.
+In addition, the Chilean legal system allows for a unique process for some instances that is quicker, speedier, has fewer stages or phases, and is based only on oral argument, accepting just the plaintiff's complaint and the defendant's reply.
 In most cases, a countersuit is not an option.

 OUR PROCESS